rcriii42/DHLLDV/README.md

 In addition, [DHLLDV Framework.xlsm](https://github.com/rcriii42/DHLLDV/blob/master/DHLLDV%20Framework.xlsm), a spreadsheet developed by Sape Miedema, implements the framework, a simple pump and slurry system model, historical models and more.

+## Licensing
+Unless noted in a particular sub-directory, this project is licenced under the [GNU Public License (GPL) 3.0](https://github.com/rcriii42/DHLLDV/blob/master/LICENSE).
+The current exceptions are as follows:

+* The file [DHLLDV Framework.xlsm](https://github.com/rcriii42/DHLLDV/blob/master/DHLLDV%20Framework.xlsm) is copyright Prof. Dr. ir.
+Sape A. Miedema.
+To my knowledge Professor Miedema makes the spreadsheet available free of charge with no restrictions.
+* The files in the [Scripts](https://github.com/rcriii42/DHLLDV/tree/master/Scripts) directory are licensed under the [MIT license](https://github.com/rcriii42/DHLLDV/blob/master/Scripts/LICENSE).
+This allows the creation of proprietary modifications and extensions to the viewer code.
+If you distribute derivative works, you must preserve the copyright notice and provide access to the source code opf the underlying DHLLDV library (a link to this repository is sufficient).

 ## Usage
 Once you have the code, navigate to the code directory and create a virtual environment (optional but recommended), install the requirements: